Loyalty Means No Self-Dealing

 When Conflicted Transactions Are Allowed

 Not every conflict automatically voids a transaction.
-Arizona law recognizes several exceptions.
 The trust document itself may authorize certain transactions.
-A court can approve them.
-And a beneficiary who fully understands the situation can consent or ratify the trustee's action.
+A court can also approve them.

 A sale, encumbrance or other transaction involving the investment or management of trust property entered into by the trustee for the trustee's own personal account or that is otherwise affected by a conflict between the trustee's fiduciary and personal interests is voidable by a beneficiary affected by the transaction.